Vandivier/research-dissertation-case-for-alt-ed/papers/gpt-4-econ-productivity/draft-prep-notes.md

 - Further, the Principal investigator is aware of the authorship of each paper
 - The estimated completion time for the questionnaire response including reading time is 45 minutes (at 20 items)
 - Articles normalized in style to minimize the ability to select GPT on the basis of style and formatting alone.
 Articles were normalized on font, spacing, indentation, the labeling of references, if any, under a section titled “References,” were a variety of names were originally used including “Citations” and “Works Cited.”
+- Prolific.com, a crowdsourcing platform, was used for participant recruitment.
+Participants were US citizens aged 18 and over, were paid an incentive which averaged at about $15, and were oversampled for graduate degree holders.

 ### Results